tenzir/.github/contributing.md

   accordingly.
 Includes separated by preprocessor directives need to be sorted manually.

-  Within each section the order should be alphabetical.
-VAST includes should always be in doublequotes and relative to the source directory, whereas system-wide includes in angle brackets.
+  Within each section, the order should be alphabetical.
+VAST includes should always be in double quotes and relative to the source directory, whereas system-wide includes in angle brackets.
 See below for an example on how to structure includes in unit tests.